awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.md

 + `--port` – The port number used for connecting to your DB cluster
 + `--ssl-ca` – The SSL certificate file that contains the public key

+  For more information, see [Using SSL/TLS with Aurora MySQL DB clusters](AuroraMySQL.Security.md#AuroraMySQL.Security.SSL)\.

   For more information, see [Using SSL/TLS to encrypt a connection to a DB cluster](UsingWithRDS.SSL.md)\.
 + `--enable-cleartext-plugin` – A value that specifies that `AWSAuthenticationPlugin` must be used for this connection